Loading lesson…

 Sacred text translation is among the highest-stakes linguistic work that exists.
 Communities have split over single word choices — the Greek 'agape' vs 'eros,' the Hebrew 'almah' vs 'bethulah,' the Arabic 'jihad' in context.
 These choices carry centuries of interpretation history, denominational weight, and community identity.
 Large language models flatten this layered reality.
 An LLM produces the statistically likely rendering of a term based on its training corpus — which may reflect one dominant interpretive tradition while obscuring others.
 It cannot distinguish between a word rendered the same way for a thousand years in one tradition versus a contested term where the choice itself signals theological alignment.
 The practical implication is that AI is useful as a first-pass drafting tool and a corpus search tool — surfacing alternate readings, identifying which passages have disputed interpretive histories, and producing a literal substrate for human scholar review.
 The human-in-the-loop requirement is non-negotiable for publication: every doctrinally charged term requires sign-off from a scholar authorized by the relevant religious community.
 Publishing AI-generated sacred text without that review will, correctly, destroy the project's credibility with the communities it is meant to serve.

-What is the core idea behind "AI Religious Content Translation: Trust Boundaries"?
+What is the main idea of "AI Religious Content Translation: Trust Boundaries"?

-Which best describes the scope of "AI Religious Content Translation: Trust Boundaries"?
+Which concept is most central to "AI Religious Content Translation: Trust Boundaries"?